mkohler/cython_swig/README.rst

 .. class:: handout

-    Here's a header file with a struct, PAIR, defined,
+    Here's a header file with a struct, PAIR, defined.

     Below the struct is the declaration for pair_add, which takes a single argument, a pointer to a PAIR.